carnival-data/carnival-demo-biomedical/docs/walkthrough.md

 \* Feel free to change any of 18-55/diabetes/lisinopril/smoking specifics to better match what's in the synthetic dataset.
 For instance, if lisinopril isn't represented in the data, but atorvastatin is, then switch to that.

-\* SQL queries may be helpful to find useable values.
+\* SQL queries may be helpful to find usable values.

 ## Examining the Source Data
 There are two synthetic relational datasources: